yen9516562009/GIS-Utilities/README.md

-# GIS-Utilities
+# Utilities
-This repo is a collection of GIS utilities that developed to enhance efficiency of common GIS data analytics.
+This repo is a collection of utilities that developed to enhance efficiency of common geospatial data analytics.

 ## Description of Contents
 * `Convert .e00 to Shapefile`: Convert traditional ESRI ArcInfo interchange file (e00) to Shapefile.